joukos/PaperTTY/README.md

 # set font size to 16, update every 10 seconds, set terminal rows/cols to 10x20
 sudo ./papertty.py --model epd2in13 terminal --size 16 --sleep 10 --rows 10 --cols 20

+# auto-fit terminal rows/cols for the font and use a bitmap font
+# (fitting may not work for very small fonts in portrait mode because of terminal restrictions)
+sudo ./papertty.py --model epd2in13 terminal --autofit --font myfont.pil
 ```

 ## How to use the terminal